tipishev/python_debugging_workshop/README.md

 <img src="/images/crab.png" width="400" title="Bearded Crab">

-By the way, "it will get to production" applies not only to `print` statements, but to anything that touches your code but should not go to production .
-I call this extension of the Murphy's law the "The Curse of The Bearded Crab".
+By the way, "it will get to production" applies not only to `print` statements, but to anything that touches your code but should not go in production.
+I call this extension of the Murphy's law "The Curse of The Bearded Crab".
 I used to work for an entertainment events aggregator, and we put silly fake events in our staging environment.
 And guess what, one day, a misconfigured import, uploaded "the Concert of The Bearded Crab" to the main page.
-So, think of the Bearded Crab as an evil deity who preys on you losing focus.
+So, think of the Bearded Crab as an evil deity who preys on your lost focus.

-Finally, a debugger allows to explore not only your application code, but to also step inside 3rd party modules that your code uses.
+Finally, a debugger allows to explore not only your application code, but to also step inside 3rd party dependencies.
+It is a good way to explore how other people's code works especially in heavy-duty frameworks such as Django, celery, or sklearn.

-So, next time your fingers type `print`, please stop and put a debugger breakpoint instead.
+So, the next time your fingers type `print`, please stop and put a debugger breakpoint instead.

 ### Debugging as Text Adventure